Skip to main content

 Claim amount below minimum

 • Symptoms: You cannot submit the case, or the form shows an error about the claim amount.
+The block may appear at step 3 of the wizard with a message about partner availability.

 Unsigned contracts (Pending Contract Signing)